mbach04/quay_workshop_instructions/README.md

 In order to complete all labs of this workshop, ensure your Quay instance has repo-mirroring enabled.
 If deploying using the [openshift-devsecops](https://github.com/jharmison-redhat/openshift-devsecops) repo, you'll need to set `enable_quay_repo_mirroring: yes` in the `devsecops.yml` variable file.
 Repo-mirroring requires a `rwx` storage provider as well.

-Students will need a means to push / pull container images as well.
+Optionally, students will need a means to push / pull container images in order to complete the lab "Getting images into Quay".
 This can be done by hosting a RHEL8 instance and allowing students to SSH in.
 Or, if using the openshift-devsecops workshop deployer, you can use the butterfly project to give students a browser based SSH terminal, thus reducing student workstation requirements to Chrome or Firefox.